Skip to main content

 About

-The Department of Physical Geography deals with Earth's physical features and processes.
-It focuses on the study of the surface landforms and the processes that shape them (geomorphology), karst landforms and processes (karstology), the study of rocks and sediments (geology), the study of snow cover and ice bodies including glaciers and ice caves (cryosphere science) , analysis of past and present atmospheric patterns and phenomena (palaeo-climatology) and distribution and characteristics of flora and fauna based on topography (biogeography).
+The Department of Geosciences deals with Earth's physical features and processes.
+It focuses on the study of the surface landforms and the processes that shape them (geomorphology), karst landforms and processes (karstology), the study of rocks and sediments (geology), the study of snow cover and ice bodies including glaciers and ice caves (cryosphere science), analysis of past and present atmospheric patterns and phenomena (palaeo-climatology) and distribution and characteristics of flora and fauna based on topography (biogeography).

 Dynamic processes such as erosion, landslides, avalanches, floods and seismic activity that constantly shape and change the Earth's surface can also cause damage in some places.
-Therefore, the Department for Natural Disasters also operates within the framework of physical geography, whose basic orientation is prevention of natural disasters, and the work includes scientific analysis of natural disasters, consideration of the causes and consequences of natural disasters, and the study of society's ability to deal with them, especially from the point of view of adaptation and flexibility.
+Therefore, the Department for Geosciences also operates with the framework which basic orientation is prevention of natural disasters, and the work includes scientific analysis of natural disasters, consideration of the causes and consequences of natural disasters, and the study of society's ability to deal with them, especially from the point of view of adaptation and flexibility.

 Slika 1